zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 date: 2020-01-05

 # Put any other Academic metadata here...
-summary: "The goal of this project is...."
+summary: "The goal of this project is to develop a classifier to aid in the classification of comments onto a rating scale of 1 to 10."
 ---

 #{{% staticref "files/100 103 1997 Zacary Cotton - Term Project.ipynb" "newtab" %}}Please download my ipynb code here.{{% /staticref %}}